HugoBde/owert/README.md

-owert is a Go Ray Tracer created with the help of Peter Shirley's book, "Ray Tracing in One Weekend".
+Owert is a Go Ray Tracer created with the help of Peter Shirley's book, "Ray Tracing in One Weekend".

 To try it out: